bendqh1/phccf/call_install.sh.md

 )
 ```

-After installing (or upgrading) one should edit the PHP file accordingly (email address and contact form success page).
+After installing one should edit the PHP file accordingly (email address and contact form success page).